 The service is to be provided by our Surveyor, Mr Simon Pinto, who is an AssocRICS member of the Royal Institution of Chartered Surveyors, a Chartered Member of the Chartered institute of Building Engineers, and a Chartered Construction Manager with the Chartered Institute of Building, who has the skills, knowledge and experience to survey and report on the property.

 Redstone Property Services Ltd is an independent firm of surveyors, we do not have any ties or interest in other companies or third parties and do not pay referral fees or other inducements for instructions.

 This period forms an important part of the relationship between you and the surveyor.
 The surveyor will use reasonable endeavours to contact you regarding your particular concerns about the property and explain (where necessary) the extent and/or limitations of the inspection and report.
-The surveyor also carries out a desk‐top study to understand the property and its location to understand any potential environmental risks or local nuisances.
+The surveyor also carries out a desktop study to understand the property and its location to understand any potential environmental risks or local nuisances.

 This delay may be extended if further information requested by us in relation to the survey is not provided by you or your agents / legal advisors within this time frame.
 We may issue the report in draft pending receipt of outstanding information.

-(a) he or she lacks enough specialist knowledge of the method of construction used to build the property; or
+(a) he lacks enough specialist knowledge of the method of construction used to build the property; or

 (b) it would be in your best interests to have an alternative or specialist survey carried out